 These pages are typically static pages, meaning they don’t have a date.

-We do suggest adding a blog (or an articles or news page, if you don’t want to call it a blog) and SEO tools because search engines tend to reward regularly updated websites with higher rankings on the search engine results pages or SERPs.
+We do suggest adding a blog (or an articles or news page, if you don’t want to call it a blog), location pages for local SEO, and SEO tools because search engines tend to reward regularly updated websites with higher rankings on the search engine results pages or SERPs.

 Blog posts or articles do have dates and timestamps so the search engines and your readers will know what is most recently updated (although you can choose to hide those from readers).